 14. Ampere's Law15.
 Induction (Faraday's Law, Lenz's Law)16.
-RL circuits
+RL circuits17.
+Project (Motors/AM Radio/Other

 Instructional Design and Approach:

 Students encounter the material through a multifaceted approach of classroom discussion, problem-solving, demonstration, laboratory activities and experiments.
 Both large and small group discussions are used to provide the students the opportunity to learn from each other.